IN CONVERSATION

 What does it take to put together a performance?

 The preparation for performance begins when I compose music, keeping the other musicians in mind.
-I usually have deadlines, so I work backwards, calculating the days we [musicians] have to rehearse and rehearsals at the venue before the concert.
+I usually have deadlines, so I work backwards, calculating the number of days we [musicians] have to rehearse and the practice sessions we need at the venue before the concert.

-Do you follow a process to compose your music versus writing original scores for commissioned work, let’s say for The Freer?
+Do you follow a specific process for composing your music, or do you write original scores for commissioned works, such as for The Freer?

-Yes.
-These [composing her music versus writing original scores] are different processes.
-Organisations give me the theme or concept when I get commissioned.
-When I got offered a new project from The Freer last year [2021], I needed to compose three music pieces for three specific artworks at Freer.
-I learnt and researched about these arts and then composed the music.
-On the other hand, when I write new music for my projects, I start looking for and deciding on concepts or stories and then compose.
+When I receive a commission, organisations provide me with a theme or concept.
+For instance, when I was offered a new project by The Freer last year (2021), I was tasked with composing three musical pieces for three specific artworks.
+I learnt about and researched these arts, then composed the music.
+On the other hand, when I write new music for my projects, I begin by exploring and choosing concepts or stories before diving into the composition process.

 How do you approach each performance?

-I have been playing the koto since I was three, so it’s natural for my body and mind to unconsciously prepare for my performance and touring once dates are on my schedule.
+Having played the koto since I was three, my body and mind naturally prepare for performances and tours as soon as dates are scheduled.

 It’s instinctive.